didva/io.pr1/README.md

 Find additional information in JavaDocs of `NumberSearchEngine` interface.

 2\.
-Swap Minimum And Maximum
+NumberSwapEngine
 ---------------

-Swap minimum and maximum element in file with comma-separated sequence of unsigned integers.
+Implement `NumberSwapEngine` interface and its function `swapMinAndMax` to swap minimum and maximum element in file with comma-separated sequence of unsigned integers.

 Expect that given file(if present in filesystem) will contain comma-separated sequence of unsigned integers in only one line.